Pumpkin Cheesecake Brioche Buns

 • Fill: Add the cheesecake filling to each bun, followed by pumpkin filling.

 • Bake: Bake for 15-20 minutes until the buns become golden brown.
+Start checking at 12 minutes, depending on how hot your oven runs.

 • Cool: Remove from the oven and let cool for at least 5 minutes, then transfer to a cooling rack.